-The 2021 Business Plan, therefore, articulates strategic objectives and provides the framework to assess our performance in meeting those strategic objectives.
-We are very proud to be a solid, performance-based organization helping our many conservation partners conserve Canada's wild Atlantic salmon populations.
+This 2022 Business Plan articulates our strategic objectives and provides the framework to assess the Foundation's performance in meeting those strategic objectives.
+We are very proud to be a solid, performance-based organization dedicated to facilitating the conservation activity of our many conservation partners as they strive to conserve Canada's wild Atlantic salmon populations.